-By clicking the globe in the top right-hand corner of any tweet, Bing Translator will provide users with a generated translation, which, although not always accurate, allows them to catch the gist of what’s been tweeted.
+By clicking the globe in the top right-hand corner of any tweet, Bing Translator will provide users with a generated translation, which, although not always accurate, allows them to catch the gist of what is been tweeted.

-Translation agencies and language service providers across the global are slowly having to shift their focus to Machine Translation (MT) and its increasing use as a “quick and dirty” approach to translation.
-Although there is little chance of human translators being put out of their jobs it’s becoming more important than ever to spread the gospel of high quality, human translations to the masses.
+Translation agencies and language service providers across the global are slowly having to shift their focus to machine translation (MT) and its increasing use as a “quick and dirty” approach to translation.
+Although there is little chance of human translators being put out of their jobs, it is becoming more important than ever to spread the gospel of high quality, human translations to the masses.
 More and more agencies are offering reviews and post-editing of MT in order to help their clients improve the quality of their translated content in order to make it sound “more human”.

-In certain circumstances it may have been necessary for you to use Machine Translation (MT) as part of your localisation strategy.
-In such an instance it is advisable that you include an element of human post-editing whereby the machine generated content will be reviewed and amended where possible by one of our professional translators.
-You will receive your post-edited machine translation, in your desired format, ready for use and of a much higher quality than the machine generated copy originally provided.
+You may use machine translation as part of your localisation strategy and in such an instance, it is advisable that you include an element of human post-editing where the machine-generated content will be reviewed and amended where possible by one of our professional translators.
+You will receive your post-edited machine translation, in your desired format and ready for use.

 Let’s not forget that Google also penalise websites where MT is clearly being used on a mass basis, pushing them lower in SERPs due to their poor linguistic quality.

-Of all of the Machine Translation technologies described here I would say that the only real benefit that they have is for the general public to navigate their way whilst exploring new lands overseas, to communicate with their Great-Aunt on the other side of the world, or to find out the latest news happening in real-time.
-Yes, I’ve used Google Translate, but only to get a quick, and very top-level, understanding of something I’ve stumbled across online.
+Of all of the machine translation technologies described here I would say that the only real benefit that they have is for the general public to navigate their way whilst exploring new lands overseas, to communicate with their Great-Aunt on the other side of the world, or to find out the latest news happening in real-time.
+Yes, I have used Google Translate, but only to get a quick, and very top-level, understanding of something I have stumbled across online.
 Would I use these tools from a business perspective?
 Perhaps not.
-The only tool I imagine I could use in a professional setting would be Skype Translator to liaise with translators, validators and international clients in their own native language but we’re a very long way away from that.
+The only tool I imagine I could use in a professional setting would be Skype Translator to liaise with translators, validators and international clients in their own native language but we are a very long way away from that.

-I’d love to hear your thoughts and experiences using these Machine Translation tools, and what you think about the Search Engine translation takeover I’ve described.
-In the meantime here’s a video that shares the dangers of using Machine Translation as part of your international marketing strategy.
+I would love to hear your thoughts and experiences using these machine translation tools, and what you think about the search engine translation takeover I have described.
+In the meantime, here is a video that shares the dangers of using machine translation as part of your international marketing strategy.